rnietoe/Training/docs/AWS/03-Network.md

 Dedicated line from on premise to AWS to improve the (VPN) network connection (security and performance) from 1 Gbps to 10 Gbps

+Delivery times (for installation) are usually longer than 1 month, so Direct Connect cannot be used to migrate data within the deadlines

 1. `Create virtual interface` from AWS Direct Connect : Virtual interfaces as Public
 2. `Create Customer Gateway` from VPC : Customer Gateways
 3. `Create Virtual Private Gateway` from VPC : Virtual Private Gateways